api3dao/oev-docs/docs/reference/oev-network/overview/auction-cycle.md

 11. <b> Fetch the awarded bid transaction</b>

 The searcher fetches the awarded bid transaction from the OEV Network.
-This transaction contains the encoded transaction.
-The searcher has 60 second window of exclusivity to trigger the oracle update.
+This transaction contains the encoded calldata.
+The searcher has 60 second window of exclusivity period to trigger the oracle update.

 12. <b>Triggering the oracle update</b>

-The searcher can then use the encoded transaction to trigger the oracle update on the dAPI proxy and trigger the liquidation event atomically in a multicall transaction.
+The searcher can then use the encoded calldata to trigger the oracle update on the dAPI proxy and trigger the liquidation event atomically in a multicall transaction.
 The searcher can only do the price update if they transfer the bid amount to the beneficiary of the dAPI proxy.